Comparisons12 min read

 Enterprise Custom Custom Custom

-WP Engine's entry price is slightly lower, but watch the fine print — CDN and Global Edge Security are often add-ons that push the real cost up.
-Annual plans offer meaningful discounts, similar to Kinsta.
+WP Engine's entry price is a bit lower on paper, but check the fine print — CDN and Global Edge Security often come as add-ons that can bump your real cost up noticeably.
+Annual plans offer solid discounts, similar to Kinsta.

 Feature-by-Feature Comparison